 - 2 tbsp ground cinnamon

-- Mix all the dough ingredients together.
-Allow to rise in a warm location until doubled in volume (about 2-4 hours).
-Use the dough folding procedure 2 times during this rise.
+- Allow to rise in a warm location until doubled in volume (about 2-4 hours).

-- Gently roll the dough into an 18″ by 12″ rectangle.
-Spread with the melted vegan butter then sprinkle on the cinnamon and sugar.
-At this point you could also add 1/4 cup of raisins or walnuts.
+- On a floured surface, gently roll the dough into a 10″ by 14″ rectangle.
+Brush with the melted vegan butter then sprinkle on the cinnamon and sugar.
+At this point, you could also add 1/4 cup of raisins or walnuts.

 - Allow them to rise for another 2-4 hours, until fluffy.